michaelzangl/minebot/README.md

 Step 6: Expand Minebot, Tasks, fg_runs, genIntelliJRuns.
-Step 7: Double click, it will set your IntelliJ up to be ready to run Minecraft and import the project Step 8: Expand Minebot, Tasks, fg_runs, double click runClient This will run the code and open a Minecraft launcher with this version of Minecraft on it.
+Step 7: Double click, it will set your IntelliJ up to be ready to run Minecraft and import the project Step 8: Expand Minebot, Tasks, fg_runs, double click runClient Step 9: When in IntelliJ, Set up your SDK to use Java 1.8 (I believe it's the only one working with Minecraft at the given time)
+This will run the code and open a Minecraft launcher with this version of Minecraft on it.
 Happy development!